muon-build/muon/README.md

 # muon

-`muon` is an implementation of the meson build system in C with minimal dependencies.
+`muon` is an implementation of the meson build system in c99 with minimal dependencies.

 ## Non-features